Iran hostage crisis: Motives and demands

 The Muslim Student Followers of the Imam's Line demanded that Shah Mohammad Reza Pahlavi return to Iran for trial and execution.
 The U.S. maintained that the Shah—who was to die less than a year later, in July 1980—had come to America for medical attention.
 The group's other demands included that the U.S. government apologize for its interference in the internal affairs of Iran, including the overthrow of Prime Minister Mosaddegh in 1953, and that Iran's frozen assets in the United States be released.

 Barry Rosen, the embassy's press attaché, was among the hostages.
 The man on the right holding the briefcase is alleged by some former hostages to be future President Mahmoud Ahmadinejad, although he, Iran's government, and the CIA deny this.

 The initial plan was to hold the embassy for only a short time, but this changed after it became apparent how popular the takeover was and that Khomeini had given it his full support.
 Some attributed the decision not to release the hostages quickly to President Carter's failure to immediately deliver an ultimatum to Iran.
-His initial response was to appeal for the release of the hostages on humanitarian grounds and to share his hopes for a strategic anti-communist alliance with the Ayatollah.
+His initial response was to appeal for the release of the hostages on humanitarian grounds and to share his hope for a strategic anti-communist alliance with the Ayatollah.
 As some of the student leaders had hoped, Iran's moderate prime minister, Bazargan, and his cabinet resigned under pressure just days after the takeover.

 The duration of the hostages' captivity has also been attributed to internal Iranian revolutionary politics.
 As Ayatollah Khomeini told Iran's president:

 This has united our people.
 Our opponents do not dare act against us.
 We can put the constitution to the people's vote without difficulty, and carry out presidential and parliamentary elections.